Scottish Walks - Hillwalking in Scotland

 Safety Walking Message

-Keep walking in Scotland safe and enjoyable.
+Keep walking in Scotland in a safe and enjoyable way.
 We want you back.

 This website is dedicated to my passion - Hill Walking in Scotland.

 On this Scottish Walking website I have tried to share my Scottish Hillwalking experiences with you, in the hope that you will have some idea where to walk and what to look out for on your travels.
 Please do not treat this Scottish Walks website as an Official Guide but useful only as a helpful guide of hints & ideas to help you through the Scottish terrain from a true Scottish hillwalker.
 Always be respectful of the Scottish Countryside and say Hi if you see me or anyone on a on a walk, I know I do.

 Connery Scottish Walks is now part of the Entire Scotland group.
 Their latest tourism website is www.bestoftheborders.co.uk guide.